EOHanlon243/old-website/_posts/2021-11-08-submariner-project.md

 ### L3DT -
 *L3DT* is a Windows application for generating terrain maps and textures.
-It's intended to help game developers and digital artists create vast high-quality 3D worlds. *L3DT* offered similar features as *Terragen 4* but was more comprehensible and user friendly.
+It's intended to help game developers and digital artists create high-quality 3D worlds. *L3DT* offered similar features as *Terragen 4* but in a more simplistic fashion.

 It was easy to create convincing looking terrain with features such as a sea depth or terrain type.
 Then, adjusting these values on how the world is generating.
 The main reason for using *L3DT* was the option for map exporting for our terrain landscape.

 After finding suitable software for our project, I began to construct the landscape.
 At first, I did not put much consideration into what I was creating.
-Rather, my main goal with my time was understanding how the software worked and what features were accessible to me.
+Rather, my main goal was to understand how the software worked and what features are usable.
 That way, I can make the most convincing landscape possible.

-There were many generation settings to tinker with, such as the heightfield size.
+There were different settings to tinker with that allow for simple landscape generation.

 <figure>
   <img src="/assets/images/submariner/heightfield-size.png" alt="Heightfield Size ">
   <figcaption align = "center"><i><b>Figure 3 </b> - Heightfield Size</i> </figcaption>
 </figure>

-The heightfield size allowed for changing the size and resolution that the maps would take.
-Measured in meters, the size of the map can be scaled to best fit an ocean environment.
-The resolution was critical to getting high-definition textures and to allow for more precise editing of the terrain maps.
+The heightfield size allowed for changing the size and resolution of the maps.
+Measured in meters, scaling the size of the map to best fit an ocean environment.
+The correct resolution was critical to getting high-definition textures.
+Likewise, details on the map can be more precise.

 <figure>
   <img src="/assets/images/submariner/design-map-parameters.png" alt="Heightfield Size Settings">
   <figcaption align = "center"><i><b>Figure 4 </b> - Design Map Parameters</i></figcaption>
 </figure>

-The next settings I tested were the design map parameters.
-These parameters determined how much specific features of the world would be generated and to what scale.
-Determining a balance between these features was key to creating a useful landscape.
-The elements affected include:
+Furthermore, Design map parameters determined how many features of the world would be generated and to what scale.
+Determining a good balance between these features was key to creating the landscape.

-*Average Altitude – Average Height of terrain and percentage of how much land is above sea level.
-*	***Altitude Range*** – Flatness / Steepness of terrain.
-*	***Scale of features*** – Height and width of features such as valleys and hills.
-* ***Noise Strength*** – Random fractals and peaks applied to map.
-*	***Noise Shape*** – Smoothness / Jaggedness of terrain (*such as jagged rocks or rolling hills*).
-*	***Cliffs and Terraces*** – Number and strength of cliffs/terraces (*Edges and flat areas*).
-*	***Erosion*** – How much fluvial and thermal erosion is applied to erosion.
-* ***Lakes*** – How large and how filled lakes would be in your terrain.
+Over the time using the software, I found that editing the landscape wasn’t as in-depth as I hoped.
+What's gained with simplifying the process, it lost in its lack of post-generation editing.
+Besides this, the outcome you receive is not as realistic as hoped.
+Generation led to abnormal-looking islands and unusable underwater sections.
+Yet, in the end, *L3DT* proved to be the only viable option at the time.

 After studying the basics of *L3DT*, it was time to install a trial landscape into Unity.
 When exporting files into Unity, *L3DT* allows downloading of specific terrain maps.
 Specifically, the height, normal and texture maps.
 Then, I applied the maps to the terrain object, creating a new landscape within Unity.